TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Section.rst

     String

 :aspect:`Description`
-    A name which can be referenced in order to fetch the content contained within the f:section tage.
+    A name which can be referenced in order to fetch the content contained within the `f:section` tags.

 :aspect:`Default value`
     NULL